 Where you can sell your forum:

-Flippa.com – This is one of the busiest marketplace that covers buying and selling: websites, domains and mobile apps.
+- Flippa.com – This is one of the busiest marketplaces that covers buying and selling: websites, domains, and mobile apps.
 If you check the auctions you can get a pretty good picture on how much your community can be sold for.

-DigitalPoint Marketplace – Another quite popular marketplace for websites but with less offers than Flippa.
-I found that quality of websites for sale listed on DP is usually lower than on Flippa.
+- DigitalPoint Marketplace – Another quite popular marketplace for websites but with fewer offers than Flippa.
+I found that the quality of websites for sale listed on DP is usually lower than on Flippa.

 5. Tips from forum adminsDani Horowitz – DaniWeb.com